Credit Suisse in talks to pay $1.6 billion to resolve U.S. tax probe - source

-WASHINGTON/ZURICH Credit Suisse Group AG is in talks with the U.S. Justice Department to pay as much as $1.6 billion (943.7 million pounds) to resolve an investigation into the bank's role in helping Americans evade U.S. taxes, a person familiar with the matter said.
+WASHINGTON Credit Suisse Group AG CSGN.VX is in talks with the U.S. Justice Department to pay as much as $1.6 billion (948 million pounds) to resolve an investigation into the bank's role in helping Americans evade U.S. taxes, a person familiar with the matter said on Monday.

 Prosecutors have also been pushing for Credit Suisse to plead guilty in connection with the probe, two people with knowledge of the talks said.